 First, with respect to the prospects for climate change legislation, Senator Gregg was quoted in ClimateWire as saying that “the chance of a global warming law passing this year was ‘zero to negative 10 percent.’"
-Whether Senator Gregg has the odds pegged exactly right, legislation certainly seems less likely than… More
+Whether Senator Gregg has the odds pegged exactly right,… More

 Yesterday, Senators Kerry, Graham, and Lieberman sent to President Obama a “framework” for Senate climate change legislation.
 The framework is short on details and does not contain many surprises.
 For example, it proposes “near term” – near team is undefined – reductions of 17% from 2005 levels and “long-term” – also undefined – reductions of 80%.

 The framework is nonetheless noteworthy, particularly for its inclusion of strong support for both the coal and nuclear industries.
 Senator Kerry was must have loved writing “Additional nuclear power is an essential component of our strategy to reduce greenhouse gas emissions.”
-And this: “We will commit significant resources… More
+And this: “We will commit significant resources to the rapid development and deployment of clean coal technology.”… More